Grade Level Overview of Programs

 1. A list of the recommended courses for the next school year for parents to review.

 2. Recommendations regarding SAT Subject Tests (formerly known as SAT IIs,) if appropriate (see “College Entrance Examinations”).

 Eleventh graders will take the PSAT/NMSQT in October (See “College Entrance Examinations”).
 The college search process officially begins in January when Deans meet with junior parents and students.
 Details on the college planning program are covered under “College Counseling.”
 Deans meet with juniors in Junior Seminar groups, which focus on the college search and application process.

 During the junior year your family may experience additional stress in academic and extracurricular areas.
 The Deans are always available for support at this important time.

 Senior year begins in a whirl.
 College applications, recommendations, college visits, and completion of high school requirements demand significant attention and energy.

 Deans welcome the opportunity to advise, counsel and encourage seniors and their parents through this year.
-From the Essay Writing Workshop, continuing throughout the college application process, to the Senior Day at the end of senior year, Deans help students prepare to graduate and enter college.
+From the Essay Writing Workshop, to Common App Workshops where deans assist seniors with any and all aspects of their common application, continuing throughout the college application process, to the Senior Day at the end of senior year, Deans help students prepare to graduate and enter college.
 Our Senior Day Program deals with such issues as: separation from family and friends, social and academic pressures at college, roommates, resources on college campuses and coping techniques.